Painting Cost FAQs

 Why Paint Choice is Important

-Having been in the painting industry for over 25 years and painted hundreds of homes the most important thing we try to educate our clients on is –
+For 45 years and hundreds of homes painted, the most important thing we educate on our clients is –

 The last thing you want to do is pay for your home to be painted and then have to get it repainted in a couple of years because the painter has used inferior paint (or the wrong paint for its purpose).
 Or they haven’t properly prepared the surfaces and ‘cut corners’ by not priming or putting the required number of coatings on.